-The tongue is a map of the state of your health.
-When you are healthy, your tongue is reddish, all the same color, and has a hydrated texture.
-On the other hand, when you suffer from an imbalance in an organ, this is manifested in a change of color or texture, or also with some marks in certain areas of the tongue.
+Your tongue’s appearance provides a map of your health.
+When you’re healthy, your tongue’s appearance is reddish, all the same color, and has a hydrated texture.
+On the other hand, if one of your organs is off balance, your tongue’s color or texture can change.
+Furthermore, some marks in may appear in certain areas of your tongue.

-Traditional Chinese Medicine provides us with the keys to interpreting these changes and the power to prevent and recover from some illnesses.
+Traditional Chinese Medicine enables us to interpret these changes.
+What’s more, they provide the power to prevent and recover from some illnesses.

-In general, if you look at the tongue from the front, the map shows you:
+Generally, if you look at your tongue from the front, the map shows you: